Articles | Volume 41, issue 2

 Related authors

-Variations of the magnetic declination at mid-latitude European stations during the Carrington-like event on 29 October 2003
+Variations in the magnetic declination at mid-latitude European stations during the Carrington-like event on 29 October 2003

 Fridrich Valach, Magdaléna Váczyová, and Eduard Koči